Bone Collectors’ Deer Scents Guide

 Deer Scents to Use:

 The most obvious choice of deer scent to use on a scent drag is doe in estrous.
 Doe estrous is unmistakable to a buck crossing a scent drag…in fact, that’s exactly what he was hoping to sniff out as he combs the woods tirelessly.
 While this strategy could be fruitful, adding another element to the mix could prove to be more successful.
-Using Code Blue’s Dual Drag Combo, containing two wicks, with Doe Estrous and Buck Urine, will be the final nail in the cruising buck’s coffin.
+Using a combination of Urge Whitetail Doe Full Estrus Attractant and King O’ The Wood Whitetail Full Rut Buck Attractant will be the final nail in the cruising buck’s coffin.

 How to Use Deer Scents: Start Now